 ┌─────────────────────────────────────────────────┐ │ │ │ Serving! │ │ │ │ - Local: http://localhost:5000 │ │ - On Your Network: http://192.168.1.9:5000 │ │ │ │ Copied local address to clipboard! │ │ │ └─────────────────────────────────────────────────┘

 Paste the provided URL into the location bar of your browser to view your site through a local web server.

 Press Ctrl+C to stop the server.

-Antora is designed to create sites that run anywhere, whether it be a static web host or the local filesystem.
-However, some hosts offer “features” that interfere with Antora’s output.
+Antora is designed to create sites that run anywhere, whether it be on a static web host or the local filesystem.
+However, some hosts offer “features” that mess with Antora’s output.
 GitHub Pages is one of those hosts.

 By default, GitHub Pages runs all files through another static site generator named Jekyll (even if they aren’t using a Jekyll project structure).

-Since Antora already produces a ready-made site, there’s no need for this.
+Since Antora already produces a ready-made site, there’s absolutely no need for this step.